-This is a guide to the Leadville Trail 100 Run, for Pacers, Crew, and Racers.
-Although focused mainly on pacing, I think the information us valuable to crew and runners too.
+This is a guide for those pacing the Leadville Trail 100 Run, although the information us valuable to crew and runners too.

-Since 1996, I’ve paced and crewed 8 times, raced twice with top-20, sub-23hr finishes, and have coached several runners.
-I’ve worked with runners from all parts of the pack including perennial top 5 finisher Joe Kulak, several 25-27 hour finishers, and runners who have dropped.
+I’ve paced and crewed the LT100 Run 10 times, raced twice with top-20, sub-23hr finishes, and have coached several runners.
+I’ve worked with runners from all parts of the pack: a perennial top 5 finisher, 25-27 hour finishers, and some who have dropped.
 I have also crewed at the LT100 mountain bike race twice.
-I know the race from the inside out and gladly share my knowledge, including some insider tips that you can’t find elsewhere.
+I know the race from the inside out and gladly share my knowledge including some insider tips that you won’t find elsewhere.

 This was originally posted to the LT100 Yahoo Group, in 2004, and has been revised over the years.
 Use the Outline headings to navigate the different sections.
-Please send me feedback – comments, suggestions for improvement, critiques, or comment here.
+Please send me feedback, comments, suggestions for improvement, critiques, etc., or comment on this blog.

 - How To and Pacing Strategies.